ucsdanimeclub/animefest-next-site/README.md

 This JSON file contains the name, logo image source, and URL for each sponsor we have for the year.

 Please ask your sponsor to provide the logo image, or download it from the sponsor's official Branding or Media/Press Kit page.

+#### artists.json

+This JSON file contains the display names and links of each artist we have for the year.

+#### vendors.json

+This JSON file contains the organization names and links of each vendor we have for the year.

 ### Images